+Homogenization

+Column

+Washing

+Elution

-☐ Homogenize tissue / cells in 400 μl IB .
-Homogenization Centrifuge 1 phase lock gel tube for 1 min.
-Transfer homogenate into a phase lock gel tube. $\hfill \Box$ Add 400 $\mu I$ phenol solution pH 4.3, mix by inverting the tube 5 times.
+\cup Transfer Hornogenate into a priase lock ger tube.
+Add 400 μ l phenol solution pH 4.3, mix by inverting the tube 5 times.
 Add 150 μl AB , mix by pipetting.
-Phenol-Chloroform Add 200 μl chloroform and mix vigorously (3x 5 sec vortexing and 1 sec pausing).
-Extraction ☐ Incubate for 2 min at RT.
+Dhanal Chlara Add 200 μl chloroform and mix vigorously (3x 5 sec vortexing and 1 sec pausing).
+Phenol-Chloro- form Extraction Incubate for 2 min at RT.
 Centrifuge for 2 min.
 Decant the upper phase into a 2 ml micro-tube.

-15 min Purification of Large / Small RNA Fraction(s)

-Measure volume of transferred upper phase.
-Add 0.33x vol. isopropanol to the upper phase.
+ATTENTION: Do not transfer the upper phase by pipetting!
+15 min Purification of Large / Small I RNA Fraction(s) Measure volume of transferred upper phase. ı Add 0.33 x vol. isopropanol to the upper phase.
 Mix by vortexing for 10 sec.
-Column Loading 00 Load max.
-800 μl onto purification column in collection tube.
+(Load max.
+800 μ l onto purification column in collection tube.
 Centrifuge for 20 sec.
-Transfer flow-through into a 2 ml microtube.
-Repeat until loading is complete.
-LARGE RNA FRACTION ONLY: Discard 2 ml micro-tube.
-ADDITIONAL SMALL RNA PURIFICATION: Measure flow-through volume in 2 ml micro-tube and add 1x vol. isopropanol.
-Mix by vortexing for 10 seconds.
-Fraction Split Load max.
-800 μl onto (new) purification column in a □ collection tube.
+Repeat until mixture is loaded completely.
+Column Loading Large RNA ATTENTION: Keep flow-through and transfer into a 2 ml micro-tube if small RNA extraction is desired.
+Else discard the flow-through.
+If only small RNA extraction is desired, the spin column now containing the large RNA fraction may be discarded.
+Measure flow-through volume in 2 ml micro-tube and add 1 x vol. isopropanol.
+Mix by vortexing for 10 seconds Column Loading (Load max.
+800 μ l onto new purification column in a collection tube.
 Centrifuge for 20 sec.
-Discard flow-through and repeat until loading is complete.
-Apply 500 μl WB to each column and centrifuge for 20 sec.
+Discard flow-through and repeat until loading is complete Smalll RNA Apply 500 ul WR to each column and centrifuge for 20 sec Empty collection tube(s).

+REMARK: Repeat centrifugation or increase centrifugation time if sample did not pass through the filter.

+Apply 600 μl WB and centrifuge for 20 sec.
 Empty collection tube(s).
-Column Washing Apply 600 μl WB to each column and centrifuge for 20 sec. coranni rrasini g Empty collection tube(s) (with pipette) and centrifuge for 1 min.
-Place purification column(s) in 1.5 ml micro-tube(s).
-Apply 10 - 50 μl of either EB or SB , incubate for 1 min at RT.

 Centrifuge for 1 min.

+Centrifuge for 1 min to spin dry column(s).

+Place purification column(s) in a 1.5 ml micro-tube.

+Apply 10 - 50 μl of either EB or SB, incubate for 1 min at RT.

-Elution Optional: Second elution in new 1.5 ml micro-tube.
-Optional: Add RNase inhibitor (not included).
+OPTIONAL: Second elution in new 1.5 ml micro-tube.

+OPTIONAL: Add RNase inhibitor (not included).

-7. Appendix A: Tissue Input and Extraction Efficiencies
+7. Appendix A: Sample Input and Extraction Efficiencies

 If immediate RNA extraction is not possible, tissue samples can be either flash-frozen with liquid nitrogen and stored at -80 °C or preserved in RNAlater (Ambion, Inc.) and stored at -20 °C or -80 °C. Tissue / cells without RNAlater preservation must only be thawed during the homogenization step in cold Isolation Buffer (+4 °C) to keep RNases inactive.

-RNA extraction efficiency for mouse liver is typically 4.0 - 4.5 $\mu$ g total RNA / mg tissue (3.0 - 3.5 $\mu$ g large RNA and 0.6 $\mu$ g small RNA / mg tissue).
+RNA extraction efficiency for mouse liver is typically 4.0 - 4.5 μ g total RNA / mg tissue (3.0 - 3.5 μ g large RNA and 0.6 μ g small RNA / mg tissue).
 A second elution can increase the overall yield by 5 - 20 %.
-The maximum binding capacity of the purification column is 100 $\mu$ g RNA, which should not be exceeded for optimal results.
+The maximum binding capacity of the purification column is 100 μ g RNA, which should not be exceeded for optimal results.
 For mouse liver tissue this translates into an upper limit of 20 - 25 mg input per extraction.
 Other tissues have different RNA content, and the input might have to be adjusted accordingly.